Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Numerical experiments

 \section{Numerical experiments}

 In this section, we demonstrate the numerical performance of the proposed NeuralMD method.
-We focus on addressing the spectral bias and propagation failure issues in the temporally oscillatory NKGE problem, rather than developing the best possible model.
-In this section, we first train NeuralMD.
-Next, we illustrate .
-Finally, we evaluate the in-distribution generalization and out-of-distribution transfer capabilities of NeuralMD, comparing it with other collocation-based methods.
+We focus on spectral bias and propagation failure in the temporally oscillatory NKGE.
+The goal is not to tune the best possible baseline model.
+We report the main benchmark results and diagnostic comparisons with other collocation-based methods.
 All experiments are conducted on an Nvidia A100-SXM4-80GB GPU.
-Code and data for the following experiments are available at \url{https://github.com/liangzhangyong/NeuralMD}.
+Code, data-generation scripts, and raw logs will be released with the camera-ready version.
+The reported experiments should be interpreted with the implementation details below.